 Mediation is a way of resolving conflicts out of court.
 But it's not just suitable for disputes that would otherwise end up in court.
 You can use it specifically to resolve problems that the feedback points out to you.
 The aim of the method is for the persons concerned to find a subjectively balanced solution.

-Working Together at RAIDBOXES: Mental Health & Nonviolent Communication
+Togetherness at Raidboxes: Mental Health & Nonviolent Communication

 Mediators form the basis of such a procedure.
 They're neutral and their work is confidential, which enables them to act as outsiders.
 That means mediators are standing on the outside and don't provide judgements.
 The fact they have no decision-making power enables the participants to speak openly with each other.
 For mediation to be successful, it's essential that both parties participate openly and voluntarily.